Discover information, articles, news, and public/private organizations that can help with your fundraising needs.

-Unless you have cash or liquid collateral it is often difficult to apply for a traditional bank loan.
-Before applying for a loan, it is best to explore those banks in your area that have programs or want to work with a small business.
-These banks vary state to state.
+Unless you have cash or liquid collateral, it is often difficult to apply for a traditional bank loan.
+Before applying for a loan, it is best to explore those banks in your area that have programs or want to work with small businesses.

-While not as black and white as credit, collateral and capacity, character is another important trait when evaluating a company for a loan.
+While it is a more qualitative factor than other considerations, character is another important trait when evaluating a company for a loan.
 Your company’s history, references and reputation all play a part in the decision to grant a loan.
-If your company has impeccable credit history, a good reputation in the area and strong references, you will have little trouble obtaining a loan if you meet the other criteria.
+If your company has impeccable credit history, a good reputation in the area, and strong references, you will have little trouble obtaining a loan if you meet the other criteria.